kittynugget/Test-Documentation/Chapter1.md

 ### 1.3	Opening a REZ File

 Rezonator is distributed with a set of native REZ files which allow users to start working directly on the Santa Barbara Corpus of Spoken American English.
-In order to Open a REZ file, select the option Open from the Opening screen.
+In order to Open a REZ file, select the option **Open** from the Opening screen.
 You will be prompted to a screen and asked to select the REZ file of choice.
-At any point during the working session, selecting the Exit option from the File dropdown will exit the current Rezonator session and bring the user back to the Opening Screen.
+At any point during the working session, selecting the **Exit** option from the File dropdown will exit the current Rezonator session and bring the user back to the Opening Screen.

+File Access - opening the Default Rez file that come with each Rezonator EXE

 ### 1.4	Importing a New File

-The Import button on the Opening Screen allows users to open linguistic data and start a new Rezonator session.
+The **Import** button on the **Opening Screen** allows users to open linguistic data and start a new Rezonator session.
-At any point, you can import new data by selecting from the Menu Bar in the top left corner of Rezonator the option File > Import.
+At any point, you can import new data by selecting from the **Menu Bar** in the top left corner of Rezonator the option **File** > **Import**.
 You will be prompted to the import screen, which allows for selection of the type of data to be imported.
-At any point during the working session, selecting the Exit option will exit the current Rezonator session and bring the user back to the Opening Screen.
+At any point during the working session, selecting the **Exit** option will exit the current Rezonator session and bring the user back to the Opening Screen.

 ### 1.4.1	Data types supported by Rezonator

 Rezonator supports TXT and CSV.
-There are seven different Import functions, each of which has been set up to deal with data organized in different ways that reflect a variety of data that linguists might be working with.
+There are seven different **Import** functions, each of which has been set up to deal with data organized in different ways that reflect a variety of data that linguists might be working with.
 What follows is a description of the data types that are supported so that you can select the most convenient schema for your data.

 ### 1.4.2	Song & Verse